DHTMLX/gantt-docs/data/desktop/video_guides.md

 Video Guides
 ======

-The article provides a short review of video guides prepared for you to make Gantt easier to understand.
-By following these video tutorials, you can master such issues as configuring grid columns, customizing cells and headers of the grid, building a standard Gantt chart on different server-side platforms.
+The article provides a short review of video guides prepared for you to make Gantt easier to understand. <br>By following these video tutorials, you can master such issues as configuring grid columns, customizing cells and headers of the grid, building a standard Gantt chart on different server-side platforms.

 <table style='border-left:none !important;' cellspacing="0" cellpadding="5" border="0">
 	<tbody>